gautierstoll/ScMaBoSS/README.md

     ```
 3. Use the different methods of the class
    [`popStateDist`](https://gautierstoll.github.io/ScMaBoSS/target/scala-2.12/api/ScMaBoSS/popStateDist.html)
     for data processing.
-The most genereal method is `probDist`, that needs as argument a function for `PopNetState` to an
+The most general method is `probDist` that needs as argument a function from `PopNetState` to an
     option onto any type.